linkeddatacenter/kees/README.md

 ### Reasonings Classification
-In KEES , there are two types of reasoning:
+In KEES, there are two types of reasoning:
 - Deductive reasoning: A logical process in which conclusions are drawn from premises or general principles.
 Deductive reasoning involves computing axioms to generate new facts from existing ones through theorem demonstration based on the semantic properties of the Language Profile.
 - Abductive reasoning: A form of reasoning where the best explanation or hypothesis for a set of observations or phenomena is inferred.
 Abductive reasoning is achieved through rule computation.

-Note that in semiotics there is a third type of reasoning: _inductive reasoning_, which involves making generalizations based on specific observations or patterns.
+Note that, in semiotics there is a third type of reasoning: _inductive reasoning_, which involves making generalizations based on specific observations or patterns.
 KEES is not yet able to support inductive reasoning.

 > **Understanding Reasoning in Large Language Models vs. KEES**
 >